Last year, ForKids served 1,588 families, consisting of 3,676 individuals, in our housing stability programs.

 of families in our shelter have at least one child under the age of 3

 of service, entering our emergency shelter program and moving through our rapid re-housing program to obtain permanent housing in the community.

 What housing services do we offer?

 The Regional Emergency Shelter Program provides families in need with the resources they need to recover from homelessness, stabilize their lives, move into a home and begin their journey toward self-sufficiency.
 Sokol Place at The Landmark Center offers shelter and critical services to families experiencing homelessness while they work to obtain permanent housing.
 In other widespread geographic areas such as Chesapeake and Western Tidewater, a voucher for a stay at a local hotel is combined with critical services to assist families, keeping them within their community of support, closest to schools, jobs, family and caring friends.

-ForKids’ emergency shelter programs provided 26,353 nights of emergency shelter to 136 families facing homelessness last year.
+ForKids’ emergency shelter programs provided shelter to 133 families facing homelessness last year.

 Families in these programs are placed in housing as quickly as possible using rental assistance funded through various local, state and federal programs.
 ForKids uses a “Critical Time Intervention” model to stabilize families within the community over a period of approximately nine months.

 Our rapid re-housing programs worked with 213 families throughout Greater Hampton Roads last year.